AkademiaProgramowania/ship-game-libgdx/README.md

 ship-game-libgdx
-backend of a common board game collect a ship before pirates attack you work in progress
+<br>backend of a common board game
+<br>collect a ship before pirates attack you
+<br>teamwork, work in progress